Alek Thomas Preview, Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks, including Alek Thomas (.348 slugging percentage in past 10 games, including no homers), take on starting pitcher Seth Lugo and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+Alek Thomas -- hitting .250 with a double, a triple and two RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the San Diego Padres, with Matt Waldron on the hill, on August 19 at 3:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Padres.
+He had a one-hit performance in his previous game (1-for-3) against the Padres.

 Alek Thomas Game Info & Props vs. the Padres